EDChui/katacoda-scenarios/slack-bot/step3.md

 # TODO-making-HTTP-request</pre>

-Once the bot received the slash command request, it has to acknowledge it by using `ack()`:
+Once the bot received the slash command request, the bot has to acknowledge it by using `ack()`:

 <pre class="file" data-filename="main.py" data-target="insert" data-marker="# TODO-acknowledge-command-request">
    # Acknowledge command request.